sumon0002001/my-runner/README.md

-A Platform Game called Diamond Collector, The idea of this game is taken from the famous Endless Runner game, But with Upgraded UI , UX, and animations.
+A Platform Game called My-Runner, The idea of this game is taken from the famous Endless Runner game, But with Upgraded UI , UX, and animations.

 ### Built With